-- On track to meet the basic standards for tenure enumerated in the Redbook and Provost’s Memo
+- On track to meet the basic standards for tenure enumerated in the Redbook and Provost’s Memo.

-- Gaining external recognition for research
+- Gaining external recognition for research.

-- Demonstrates a future research trajectory of independence from dissertation or significant extension of dissertation scholarship
+- Demonstrates a future research trajectory of independence from dissertation or significant extension of dissertation scholarship.

-- High teaching quality and efforts to improve where weak
+- High teaching quality and efforts to improve where weak.

-- Service focused on developing external professional and disciplinary connections and recognition; modest but high quality departmental service
+- Service focused on developing external professional and disciplinary connections and recognition; modest but high quality departmental service.

 Let it be clear: There is field-specific variation and thus there is no single cookie-cutter approach to evaluation.
 The below is intended as a general guide to commonly asked questions.
-We welcome faculty with questions about your specific case to contact Jennifer Lundquist and/or John Hird
+We welcome faculty with questions about your specific case to contact Jennifer Lundquist and/or John Hird1

 Of all of the reviews we do at the college level, mini tenure (the 4.2) is arguably the most important in signaling one’s progress towards tenure.
 This is an opportunity for junior faculty to get early guidance to ensure the strongest possible case for promotion to Associate Professor with tenure.
-In addition to tenure criteria and review process information contained in the Redbook and in the Annual Provost’s memo located on the Provost’s Personnel page, here is some advice:
+In addition to tenure criteria and review process information contained in the Redbook and in the Annual Provost’s memo located on the Provost’s Personnel webpage, here is some advice: